pedrobiqua/Search_Engine/CONTRIBUTING.md

 ### 2. Create a Branch for Your Contribution

 Create a separate branch for your contribution.
-Make sure to name the branch according to the feature or bug fix you are working on:
+Make sure to name the branch according to the feature or bug fix you are working on.
+Each pull request **must** be associated with its own branch.
+GitHub provides an option to directly create branches linked to issues, which can simplify this process:

 ```bash
 git checkout -b my-new-feature
 ```

+### 3. Open an Issue or Discussion Before Implementation

+Before starting work on a feature or bug fix, create an **issue** or open a **discussion** in the repository.
+This allows maintainers and contributors to provide feedback, avoid duplicated efforts, and ensure that the planned implementation aligns with the project's goals.

-### 3. Make Clear and Meaningful Commits
+### 4. Make Clear and Meaningful Commits

 Write descriptive and concise commit messages.
 Follow this commit message convention:

-- Use the imperative mood ("Add support for...").
+- Use the imperative mood (e.g., "Add support for...").
 - Keep the first line of the commit message under 50 characters.
 - Add a longer description after a blank line, if needed.